 Sometimes, in the heat of summer, all you want is a shady outside spot, preferably endowed with gentle breeze, yet with a view to immerse you in the context.
 Well you can’t really beat the terrace at the hip Bairro Alto Hotel with its sweeping panorama (above) over rooftops and across the Tejo river.
 Here you can sit at a table or lounge on sofas while indulging in a cocktail or beer with a club sandwich or their signature Caesar Salad.
 At 11€ the salad won’t break the bank and you could even afford to follow with a lavender creme brulée (4€).
 It’s one of those sybaritic places that you don’t really want to abandon, and there’s no pressure to do so. + 351 21 3408288

-A couple of streets away is the HQ of Lisbon’s top gastronomic talent, José Avillez, whose upmarket Belcanto restaurant now proudly flourishes a Michelin star.
-But you don’t have to rob a bank to eat at his older Cantinho do Avillez nearby (pic above): here a lunch might put you back 25€ and dinner 40€ – a snip, certainly by London standards.
+A couple of streets away from the Bairro Alto Hotel is the HQ of Lisbon’s chef, José Avillez, whose upmarket Belcanto restaurant now proudly flourishes a Michelin star.
+But you don’t have to rob a bank to eat at his older Cantinho do Avillez nearby: here a lunch might set you back 25€ and dinner 40€ – a snip, certainly by London standards.
 Inside it has a comfortable funky feel courtesy of the young design duo Anahoryalmeida that fits the simple yet sophisticated dishes and boho clientele.
 Go for the strawberry gazpacho followed by flaked cod with breadcrumbs and ‘exploding’ olives – that’s when you’ll find out that Avillez is yet another of elBulli’s inmates who flew the nest.+ 351 21 1992369

 One place which hasn’t changed in 40 years is Solar dos Presuntos (above), in the restaurant-packed rua das Portas de Santo Antao, in Baixa.
 Every big city has such an informal yet slick classic, haunt of celebrities (footballers love it, so do politicians) and other well-heeled denizens, and still affordable.
 Rising on three floors, it has fish tanks at the entrance to announce extreme piscean tendencies and the walls are artistically plastered with photos of regulars.
 Cheerful, without pretentions, it serves excellent, classic Portuguese fare, no molecules in sight.
 The black rice is ace, as are the garlic prawns and cod.
 Book or you won’t get in. + 351 21 3424253

 Spent all your money?
 Well you could do worse than pop into the wonderful old Conserveira de Lisboa just a bit further along the same street (rua das Bacalhoeiros 34) where tins of sardines are immaculately wrapped and tied – yet another of Lisbon’s unexpected arts.
 Then untie, unwrap and eat in style!
-Alternatively you can have your selected sardines dished up on corn bread beside a glass of red wine at the quirky Sol e Pesca shops and bar, a converted fishing tackle shop in funky Cais de Sodré. + 351 213 467 203
+Alternatively you can have your selected sardines dished up on corn bread beside a glass of red wine at the quirky Sol e Pesca (meaning Sun & Fish) shop and bar, a converted fishing tackle shop in funky Cais de Sodré. + 351 213 467 203